awsdocs/amazon-comprehend-developer-guide/doc_source/guidelines-and-limits.md

 ## Events<a name="limits-events"></a>

-Events detection jobs created with the [StartEventsDetectionJob](API_StartEventsDetectionJob.md) operation have the following limits:
+Events detection jobs created with the [StartEventsDetectionJob](API_StartEventsDetectionJob.md) operation have the following quotas\.

 | Description | Quotas |